We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 A dedicated advisory group will use the following criteria to recommend proposal selection and prioritization to the Dean of Science.
 The Dean will consider the group's assessment in light of these criteria to make the final decisions.

-- Investment proposals must support the plan's current annual strategic priorities.
+- Investment proposals must support the plan’s 2022-23 priority “Building and Sustaining Inclusive Community.”

 - Proposals must be requests for one-time or term-limited funding, not recurring funding.

-- Projects must be planned in such a way that all funds are spent within one year from the time they are awarded.
+- Projects must be planned in such a way that all funds are spent within eighteen months from the time they are awarded.
 No extensions will be granted.

 - Proposals must not request funds to develop new educational programs in UBC Science.
 They should not reproduce other sources of funding available at UBC.

-- Consideration will be given to proposals that seek to develop cross-unit approaches to advancing the plan's strategic priorities, focusing on the greatest benefit for the greatest number of people.
+- Consideration will be given to proposals that seek to develop collaborative, cross-unit approaches, focusing on the greatest benefit for the greatest number of people.

-- Proposals should be clearly feasible within the allotted timeframes (maximum one year) and produce a lasting benefit to UBC Science.
+- Proposals should be clearly feasible within the allotted timeframes (maximum eighteen months) and produce a lasting benefit to UBC Science.

 - The work that will be undertaken using the SIF funding should be clearly explained, and its objectives clear.